-TO COORDINATE the increasing number of defense and war announcements and to arrange for talks and speakers relating to defense, WHOM.
-Jersey City, has set up a Department of Defense Activities.
-J. M. Compter, formerly of the WHOM sales staff, will manage the new department, assisted by Charles Baltin. announcer and former head of the WHOM naturalization school.
+TO COORDINATE the increasing TO COORDINATE the increasing number of defense and war announce-ments and to arrange for talks and speakers relating to defense, WHOM, Jersey City, has set up a Department of Defense Activities.
+J. M. Compter, formerly of the WHOM sales staff, will manage the new department, as-sisted by Charles Baltin, announcer and former head of the WHOM nat-uralization school.

-OBERT L. (Believe It Or Not) Ripley brings to North American listeners little American listeners little known facts and oddities on culture, arts and sciences of the Other Americas in a new series of Believe It or Not programs which started Jan.
+OBERT L. (Believe It Or Not) Ripley brings to North American listeners little American listeners little known facts and oddities on culture, arts and sciences of the the Other Americas in a new series of Believe It or Not programs which started Jan.
 17 on NBC-Blue.
-Heard each Saturday, 10-10:30, the series under the direction of Joseph Bell.
-NBC-Blue assistant Eastern production director, is presented in cooperation with the office of the Coordinator of Inter-American Affairs.
+Heard each Saturday, 10-10:30, the series under the direction of Joseph Bell, NBC-Blue assistant Eastern production director, is presented in cooperation with the office of the Coordinator of Inter-American Affairs.
 B. A. Rolfe, conductor, is commentator and musical back-ground is supplied by D'Artega & His Orchestra.
 Guest artists and personalities prominent in Inter-American affairs are presented.